 Let your doctor know if you are pregnant or breastfeeding.

-Diclofenac may cause drowsiness, dizziness or some problems with your eyesight.
+Diclofenac may cause drowsiness, dizziness or blurred vision.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects include any of the following: ringing in the ears, headache, nausea, vomiting, diarrhoea, constipation, stomach discomfort or pain, stomach wind, indigestion, loss of appetite and suppository insertion site irritation.
+Other side effects include any of the following: ringing in the ears, dizziness with sensations of spinning, nausea, vomiting, diarrhoea, indigestion, loss of appetite, stomach wind, abdominal pain, headache, tiredness, and application site irritation.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: